 Then craft your goals with the 5 following attributes:

-In my opinion, SMART goals work well.
+In my opinion, SMART goals for work are an excellent option.
 Especially for more tactical objectives.

 However, there is another goal-setting system you might like too.
 It is called setting HARD goals.